Degree Days

 8. We're widely used, and popular!

-Thousands of energy professionals use Degree Days.net regularly, and it is also used by larger organizations such as big multinationals, universities, and government bodies, many of whom use our products to facilitate their larger-scale data analysis.
+Thousands of energy professionals use Degree Days.net regularly, along with larger organizations such as multinational corporations, universities, and government bodies, many of whom use our products to facilitate their larger-scale data analysis.
 And through our API we supply data to numerous energy-software providers who, in turn, feed it into the energy data analysis and reporting that they provide to all of their users.

 More on calculating degree days properly